martendebruijn/real-time-web-1920/README.md

 ### API can't find a city

 - `Error: in getWeather() in api.js kon de api ${city} niet vinden.`
-- This city will automaticly be added to `api-city-bugs.txt`
+- This city will automaticly be added to `api-city-bugs.txt` and returns a tempature of 0 degrees.

 ### Other